 Learn More About NETVUE Birdfy® AI Smart Bird Feeder with Camera Solar Powered

-The Blue Jay is a common sight in Pennsylvania, adding vibrant flashes of blue and white to backyard birdwatching sessions.
+The Blue Jay birds is a common sight in Pa, adding vibrant flashes of blue and white to backyard birdwatching sessions.
 With its striking appearance and distinctive calls, the Blue Jay is a favorite among bird enthusiasts.

 The Blue Jay, scientifically known as Cyanocitta cristata, belongs to the Corvidae family, which includes crows and ravens.
 These intelligent birds are well-known for their noisy nature, often making a variety of calls including their characteristic “jay-jay” sound.
 Their vocalizations serve various purposes, such as warning other Blue Jays about possible threats or communicating within their social groups.